 For $15 off the T8 Apex jumper click on this link and utilize voucher code "LSCT8APEX.".

-65W quick charger, cars and truck charger adaptor, and carrying bag just consisted of in Deluxe plan, which will be offered on Amazon soon!
+65W quick charger, and truck charger adaptor, and carrying bag just consisted of in Deluxe plan, which will be offered on Amazon soon!

 Here's part 2!